Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 Table markers are similar to HTML table tags.

 In Vlpt:
-- table
+- table for table marker like in HTML.
-- tr
+- tr for table row marker like in HTML.
-- th
+- th for table header marker like in HTML.
-- td
+- td for table data marker like in HTML.